 And I was wrong.
 It’s great.

-The first part of the book is his life story.
-And in the second, he gives some really good advice.
+The first part of the book is his life story, which is pretty interesting in its own right.
+And in the second, he gives some really good advice for writers.

 - Just get started.